top of page

 1. Rituals That Regulate the Nervous System

-In functional medicine, we often emphasize rhythms: circadian, hormonal, digestive.
+In functional medicine, we often emphasize rhythms: circadian, hormonal, and digestive.
 Hygge’s daily rituals act like anchors, helping stabilize these internal clocks.
-When you light a candle, sip something warm, or begin your day with a grounding pause, you activate the parasympathetic nervous system, lowering cortisol and reducing inflammation.
+When you light a candle, sip something warm, or begin your day with a grounding pause, you activate the parasympathetic nervous system.
+This activation lowers cortisol and reduces inflammation.

 2. Using Light to Support Hormones & Mood